-- 7. Disputes must be notified to the Management in writing whose decisions shall be final. - 8.
-The on-duty management has full control of all matters concerning the letting of rinks, the collecting of monies and ensuring compliance with Club Rules. - 9.
-The Bowls and Social Committee shall carry out the administration of all bowling matters including the promotion of bowls and fixture list coordination. - 10.
-The Bowls and Social Committee may recommend alterations and amendments to Rules for ratification by the Board of Directors. - 11.
-Any member may submit requests for changes in writing to the Committee. - 12.
-Subject to rule 14 below, all players playing for a league team must have paid their subscriptions for the current season and be registered to play for that team prior to the start of a game. - 13.
-Subject to rule 14 below, if a team plays an unregistered player or a person who has not paid their annual subscription, the opposition will be awarded 2 points and a 5 shot to 0 win. - 14.
-Rules 12 and 13 are not applied until 30 September in each season after which date the rules will be strictly enforced. - 15.
-The use of "pool players" can be permitted by any league team up to three times per season.
+7. Disputes must be notified to the Management in writing whose decisions shall be final.

+8. The on-duty management has full control of all matters concerning the letting of rinks, the collecting of monies and ensuring compliance with Club Rules.

+9. The Bowls and Social Committee shall carry out the administration of all bowling matters including the promotion of bowls and fixture list coordination.

+10. The Bowls and Social Committee may recommend alterations and amendments to Rules for ratification by the Board of Directors.

+11. Any member may submit requests for changes in writing to the Committee.

+12. Subject to rule 14 below, all players playing for a league team must have paid their subscriptions for the current season and be registered to play for that team prior to the start of a game.

+13. Subject to rule 14 below, if a team plays an unregistered player or a person who has not paid their annual subscription, the opposition will be awarded 2 points and a 5 shot to 0 win.

+14. Rules 12 and 13 are not applied until 30 September after which date the rules will be strictly enforced.

+15. The use of "pool players" can be permitted by any league team up to three times per season.
 These players may be called upon by League Team Secretaries if otherwise they would need to cancel a match due to a temporary lack of registered team players.
 Pool player use must be notified to reception in advance of the league match.
 Pool players may not play as skip.

-- 16. No player can be registered as a team member after 31 January in a season. - 17.
-The sessions start times will be 10.00, 12.00, 14.00, 16.00 and 19.00.
+16. No player can be registered as a team member after 31 January in a season.

+17. The sessions start times will be 10.00, 12.00, 14.00, 16.00 and 19.00.
 The end of session bell will sound 7 minutes before the end of each session.
 The 16.00 session will finish at 18.00.
 A one-hour break will then be available between 18.00 and 19.00 for coaching, one-hour roll ups or the start of national or county competitions.

-No league or umbrella session scheduled to start at 19.00 may start before that time even if there is a free rink available.
-This is to ensure that working bowlers are not disadvantaged and have plenty of time to arrive at the club in order to play in the 19.00 leagues and umbrella sessions. - 18.
-If evening back-to-back games are required to be played, then these must commence at 18.00 and not 19.00 in order to finish no later than 22.00. - 19.
-Rinks booked for games and roll ups are confined to the stated sessions.
+18. If evening back-to-back games are required to be played, then these must commence at 18.00 and not 19.00 in order to finish no later than 22.00.

+19. Rinks booked for games and roll ups are confined to the stated sessions.
 No bookings can be taken to play games which run into two sessions except where these are for competitions which will exceed the two-hour duration.